April 23, 2022 9 min read

 The appealing power of aromatics, including agarwood, is further examined in Song of Songs 4:14, when one lover praises the other for their attractive qualities: “Your plants are an orchard of every kind of incense tree, with myrrh and aloes and all the finest spices.”

-The tents of Israel are likened to "aloes that Jehovah has planted" in the Bible.
+The tents of Israel are likened to “aloe trees planted by Jehovah” in the Bible.
 (Numbers 24:5, 6) This might be a reference to the form of the Agarwood tree, which can grow up to 30 meters tall and spread outwards.
 Although this tree does not grow in modern Israel.

 A Dictionary of the Bible states that “there is nothing to forbid the idea that this and other trees not now known in [the region] were cultivated in the then wealthy and populous Jordan Valley.”